bnoleto/freePie_scripts/README.md

 # freePie_scripts
-Python scripts to customize gamepads on Windows with.
+Python scripts to customize gamepads on Windows.
 Tested on DualShock3 + nefarius' scpToolkit + freePIE + vJoy.

 ## Script notes
 Buttons assignments aren't implemented yet.
 I'm using the scpToolkit's virtual Xbox360 Controller assignments for that.